gdomenech98/codechallenge-be/STEPS.md

 4. Check that testing environment is setup and working `npm run test`
 5. Create some models that emerged: Account and Transactions at `src/models/*`
 6. Validate some methods of the models created using TDD with jest.
 Create first unit tests for each model.
 7. Introduce docker/docker-compose in order to add db and solve infra / service discovery with db/backend (db choosen is mongodb due to flexibility).
-Add scripts `start` to start docker (Unix script!)
+Add scripts `dev` to start docker (Unix script!)
 8. Create db connector with basic (sooo basic!)
 LCRUD operations and connection to db service.
 Add infra tests for this connector.
 9. Create 'repositories' encapsulation for db calls (infra) with the domain.
 The repositories just fetch data and return "raw" data, don't operate with models due that, at the moment, I want flexibility and the data management through infra be just "raw" data and not models.
 10. Create 'services', classes that operate with models and handle the business logic and interactions with models.
 TDD each operation performed at `services/OperationsService.ts`